Nikki Haley wins Washington, D.C., Republican primary, her first 2024 nominating contest win

 The win also makes Haley the first woman to win a Republican primary in U.S. history.

+"It's not surprising that Republicans closest to Washington dysfunction are rejecting Donald Trump and all his chaos," Haley campaign spokesperson Olivia Perez-Cubas said in a statement Sunday night.

 Washington is one of the most heavily Democratic jurisdictions in the nation, with only about 23,000 registered Republicans in the city.
-Democrat Joe Biden won the district in the 2020 general election with 92% of the vote.
+President Biden won the district in the 2020 general election with 92% of the vote.

 Haley held a rally in the nation's capital on Friday before heading back to North Carolina and a series of states holding Super Tuesday primaries.
 She joked with more than 100 supporters inside a hotel ballroom, "Who says there's no Republicans in D.C., come on."